nest/nest-extension-module/doc/extension_modules.rst

 ------------------------

 1. Start with the code from MyModule.
-2. Replace anything called "mymodule" in any form of camelcasing by the name of your module, and proceed as above.
+2. Replace anything called ``mymodule`` in any form of camelcasing by the name of your module, and proceed as above.
 3. When you change names of source code files or add/remove files, you need to update the variable ``MODULE_SOURCES`` in ``CMakeLists.txt``.
 4. ``make dist`` will roll a tarball of your module for distribution to others.